I am indebted to The Chief who inspired this conversation.

 could I know if any particular choice would deliver all

-test, what would it look like?
-What would it feel
+would it look like?
+What would it feel like?
+Indeed, would

-results of my actions before they were implemented, and which would
+actions before they were implemented, and which would render them

-render them plausible if a certain percentile of their answers were
+plausible if a certain percentile of their answers were favorable?

-favorable?
-Perhaps it's simply not possible to know ahead
+Perhaps it's simply not possible to know ahead of time how

-of time how my actions are going to impact anyone and everyone and all
+my actions are going to impact anyone and everyone and all things

-things within the domain of my choices.
-If it's not possible to know
+within the domain of my choices.
+If it's not possible to know ahead of

-ahead of time, I must proceed anyway wishing and hoping
+time, I must proceed anyway wishin' and hopin' (which

-whatever I do has a benign forwarding impact.
-Yet I'll
+isn't very powerful) whatever I do has a benign forwarding

-never be certain it will until after the fact - in which case, I'll
+impact.
+Yet I'll never be certain it will until after the fact - in

 Before I respond to an argument, before I turn to face an